-Are you looking for an in-person presentation to prepare your participants to maximize networking opportunities at your conference?
+Are you looking for a presentation to prepare your participants to maximize IN-PERSON networking opportunities at your conference?

-Based on content from his first book, “Croissants vs. Bagels: Strategic, Effective, and Inclusive Networking at Conferences,” Art of the Schmooze is available upon request.
+Based on content from his first book, “Croissants vs. Bagels: Strategic, Effective, and Inclusive Networking at Conferences,” Art of the Schmooze is available virtually or in-person.
 (Ask about Robbie hosting your First-Timers Orientation and/or morning kick-off networking sessions.)
 Here is the description:

 - Identify how to take advantage of small networking opportunities at events

-- Adapt body language to increase approachability and ease of navigation in the room
+- Adapt your body language to increase approachability and ease of navigation in the room

-- Apply graceful exit strategies that continue to build relationships
+- Apply graceful exit strategies that continue to build the relationship

 As an event design consultant, Robbie is available to help speakers create powerful sessions based on purpose-first design and with a focus on engagement.